 ENERGY STAR qualified windows include information on a windows u-factor, solar heat gain coefficient, and visible transmittance, so you know you’re choosing a window that will save you money in the long run.

-The u-factor describes the amount of heat that escapes through glass naturally.
-The goal for ENERGY STAR windows is to have a low u-factor, meaning the windows are transferring heat from one side to the other.
+The u-factor describes the amount of heat or cool that’s transferred through glass naturally.
+The goal for ENERGY STAR windows is to have a low u-factor, meaning the windows are transferring less temperature from one side to the other.
+U-factor is measured between 0-1 with a lower number having a higher rating.

 The solar heat coefficient describes the amount of heat that enters the home from the sun.
-Although some heat might be nice in the winter season, most windows should block out heat from the sun, the interior of the home is not drastically affected during the summer.
+Although some heat might be nice in the winter season, most windows should block out heat from the sun so the interior of the home is not drastically affected during the summer.

 Visible transmittance describes the amount of sunlight that is able to pass through a window.
 ENERGY STAR windows should be able to let in as much light as possible, so you can avoid turning on artificial lighting during the daytime.
 The higher the visible transmittance, the more light is shining through into your home.